 These timelines show the steps and time frames for processing a trademark application and maintaining a trademark registration.

 Applying to register your trademark with the USPTO begins a legal process.
-Legal requirements and deadlines must be met and fees may be required throughout the process.
+During this process, you must meet legal requirements and deadlines, and you must pay all required fees.
 Not all applied-for trademarks register.

-If your trademark registers, additional legal requirements, fees, and deadlines must be met to maintain your registration and keep your trademark registered.
+If your trademark registers, you must meet additional legal requirements, pay required fees, and meet statutory deadlines to maintain your registration and keep it active.

 Your timeline depends on the filing basis you select in your application.
 The filing bases under different sections of the Trademark Act are listed below.
 Click on a filing basis to see its timeline.

 - Section 1(a): You are currently using your trademark in commerce with your goods and/or services.

 - Section 1(b): You have a bona fide intention to use your trademark in commerce with your goods and/or services in the near future.